daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 We use the official Docker image *python* from [Docker Hub](https://hub.docker.com){:target="_blank"} in version 3.9 and specify it with the *FROM* statement.
 Official Docker images are designed for most common use cases.
 They have clear documentation and use Docker best practices.
 The *COPY* statement is used to copy local files to a directory on the container.
 Then we set the working directory with *WORKDIR* for the app.
 After that the container creates a virtual environment, upgrades *pip*, and  installs the Python library *flask* which is a lightweight web application framework which is used in the *main.py* file.
 We will look at it in a minute.
 The app will start the app with the *CMD* statement.
 Before that the *EXPOSE* statement is used to enable the container listening on the specified port, in our case tcp port 5000.
 The statements in the Dockerfile are called stages.
 When we build the Docker image with we will see the different stages.

 Let's quickly create the *main.py* file for the application itself in which we use the two Python libraries *flask* and *socket*.
-With *socket*, a low-level networking interface, we grab the IP address of the application server and flask provides the web application to display the content including the IP address to verify the loadbalancing functionality.

 ```python
 from flask import Flask